Stockport County F.C.: Return to the Football League

 In their first season back in League Two, 2022–23, Stockport finished 4th and reached the play-off final, losing to Carlisle United 5–4 on penalties after a 1–1 draw at Wembley.
 The following season, 2023–24, Stockport secured automatic promotion to League One and were later crowned as champions with two games remaining.
 They reached the League One play-offs in the following season but lost on penalties in the semi-final to Leyton Orient.

+In January 2026, Stott Capital, the investment firm owned by County owner and chairman Mark Stott, acquired a controlling stake in the Hungarian side Debreceni VSC.
+Stott said the two clubs will operate "entirely independently" and he remained "firmly committed" to County.
+They reached the 2026 EFL Trophy final, but lost 3–1 to Luton Town.
+Stockport returned to Wembley the following month for the League One play-off final but lost 4–1 to Bolton Wanderers.
+Manager Dave Challinor left the club by mutual consent the following week and was replaced by Jimmy McNulty.